jerryq27/Cheatsheets/Languages/Languages.md

   * (0011 ^ 0101) = 0110
 * `~` - logical **NOT**, flips the bits of one number.
   * ~(0011) = 1100
 * `>>` - right shift, shifts bits to the right based on second argument.
+This is equivalent to dividing by 2.
 Bits shifted outside of range are discarded.
   * (1100 >> 1) = 0110
 * `<<` - left shift, shifts bits to the left based on second argument.
+This is equivalent to multiplying by 2.
 Bits shifted outside of range are discarded.
   * (0011 << 2) = 1100

 > Note: The shift bitwise operators `<<` and `>>` should **not** be used for